-Cheese a lot of nutritional benefits that can give a health boost to your dog.
-Cheese in general contains calcium, protein, vitamin A, vitamin B12, phosphorus, and zinc.
+Cheese has a few nutritional benefits that can give a health boost to your dog.
+It contains calcium, protein, vitamin A, vitamin B12, phosphorus, and zinc.
 These are beneficial vitamins that are essential for your dog’s health.

 Cheese also contains fat and sodium, which can add some benefits to your dog’s health.
 But too much fat and sodium can cause health issues.

 The type of cheese you feed your dog is also important to know.
 Aged cheeses like cheddar, Parmesan, and Swiss have very little lactose in them.
 Mozzarella cheese contains a lot of fat, so if you feed it to your dog, make sure it’s in small amounts.